 Yes, on the surface we all seem to be “in this thing together.”
 We share our carefully curated moments on social media, we chat it up over coffee and donuts at our local churches before service begins, and we engage in shallow conversations while attending sporting events and the like exchanging trivial tales of shared life experiences and challenges.

 Yet despite all appearances, the truth is many of us feel more alone and disconnected than ever.
-We continue to face down our own unique demons while feeling alone and helpless because we have no authentic community to lean on.
+We continue to face down our own unique demons while feeling alone and helpless because we have no authentic community or support to lean on.

 We lack any meaningful supportive connection.